jfayerz/getPodcasts/readme.md

 	- it pulls in and parses the rss feed from the url listed in the config file
 	- it gets the titles etc. and displays the first 5 entries on the list
 	- at that point you can choose to download one or a range/selection of episodes
-	- Note: hitting 'n' and 'q' are broken at the moment, but in the future they will work.
+		- you specify a range or a selection of episodes in the follow way
+			- for episodes 3, 5, and 7 through 9 you'd enter: 3,5,7-9
 	- After it downloads your selections it will then list the first five episodes of the next podcast in the list and so on.
 - If you hit Choose it will then present you with a list of podcasts gleaned from the config file
-	- you choose a podcast and then it gives you the first five episodes etc.
+	- you choose a podcast and then it gives you a list of the first five episodes etc.
-	- yes, n and q are still broken on this option as well
+	- at that point you can choose to download one or a range/selection of episodes
+		- you specify a range or a selection of episodes in the follow way
+			- for episodes 3, 5, and 7 through 9 you'd enter: 3,5,7-9
 - If you run it with no arguments it will simply go through the list from config and get the newest episode that it has not already downloaded from each podcast.
 	- it uses the podHistory config file in order to determine if it's already downloaded that episode (keeps the most recently downloaded url)
 	- this is what you want to use if you want to automate it since it doesn't require any further input from you